 It means more customer engagement and conversions and less time, money, and resources wasted marketing toward specific members of segments where the messaging is ill-suited (e.g., those who haven’t shown a proclivity to buy a certain product from you).

 Real-time data supports both marketing methods.
-It’s on you to try out both in equal measure — personalized recommendations to a broad segment and individualized suggestions to a specific person — to see if one or both work well in helping your various business goals.
+It’s on you to try out both in equal measure — personalized marketing to specific segments and one-to-one messaging to engaged individuals — to see if one or both work well in helping your business grow.

 Getting real-time analytics from the preeminent marketing technology